 Junie is responsible for the overall output of Columbia Creative, leading the team and its processes, and focusing on building and maintaining collaborative partnerships throughout the University.
 With over twnety years of experience in university and nonprofit settings, Junie has consulted with multiple nonprofits and publishers including Mount Sinai Health Systems, International House, and Penguin Books.
 Junie oversees University branding and is the creative lead for Columbia Creative.
 She has received numerous awards for her work, including several Circle of Excellence awards from the Council for Advancement and Support of Education.
 A native New Yorker, Junie received a BFA from the University of Michigan, Ann Arbor.

 Jennifer grew up in Italy before earning a BA at Colorado College, where she majored in French and minored in German.
-After years of working on fashion merchandising for Ralph Lauren stores in the Americas and Asia, she earned an MFA at Columbia's School of the Arts, wrote two feature-length screenplays, produced three award-winning films, and co-founded the New York City Short Film Festival, now in its fifteenth year.
-Jennifer joined Columbia's Office of Communications and Public Affairs in 2008 and is photo editor, managing and curating photos for our website, stories, and social media.
-Jennifer is the proud mother of a son and a daughter.
-In her spare time, she likes to explore New York City, zumba dance, and travel with her family.
+After several years of fashion merchandising for Ralph Lauren in NYC (with travel to Asia and the Americas), she earned an MFA at Columbia School of the Arts, wrote two feature-length screenplays, produced three award-winning films, and co-founded the New York City Short Film Festival, now in its eighteenth year.
+Jennifer joined Columbia's Office of Communications and Public Affairs in 2008 and is photo director, managing and curating photos for our website, stories, and social media.

 Geoffrey is responsible for developing the strategic direction and managing the art department at Columbia Creative.
 His past experience includes positions as the art director of Columbia Creative and senior art director at the digital agency of record to Rémy Cointreau USA brands and New York University (Tandon School).
 Geoffrey’s work spans over 15 years and has been featured in Communication Arts and by the Art Directors Club of Houston and the Dallas Society of Visual Communications, among others.
 He holds a bachelor of fine arts in communication design from the University of North Texas (magna cum laude) and a master of science in strategic communication from Columbia.